khakhalin/notes/keywords/linting.md

 # Isort

 Isort literally just sorts imports at the beginning of the file.
 To exclude a file from isort, add `# isort: skip_file` at the beginning.
 If you want to keep your imports split by group (say, standard first, custom later) and isort keeps destroying it, use `# isort: split` between groups (then it will sort and reformat only within each group).

+⚠️Unfortunately Flake also tries to check for sorting, and it totally ignores `# isort: split` throwing warnings.
+For now I don't know how to make flake defer to isort's decisions about optimal import sorting.
+But allegedly `application-import-names` and `application-package-names` sections in `.flake8` config file may help to at least somewhat rectify this. 🔥

 # Black